 On a mini-vacation, we drove Highway 16 from Fredricksburg to Llano and I was amazed the entire drive.
 So amazed that I forgot to take photos, but I’ll never forget how beautiful the flowers were this Spring.
 I hope you have the time to get out for a drive before they go away (or end up trampled from people standing in them and taking pictures!).

 Since we’ve been driving around looking at flowers, I haven’t posted too many recipes.
-We were needing something sweet in the house (right, needing) and I remembered this recipe.
+We were needing something sweet in the house (yes, needing) and I remembered this recipe.
 It’s quick, easy, no-bake and delicious for snacking.

 I do feel like we’re being a little healthy (besides the corn syrup and sugar) in that the Cheerios and chocolate are good for you and peanut butter has a lot of protein.
 OK, OK.
 They’re just really good.

-These bars are chewy, sweet and salty – all of the components I like in a dessert!
 I have to admit I ate one to make sure they were ready to eat, then ate another one after taking the photos.
 Very addictive and delicious.
 If you’re looking for an easy and really good sweet snack or dessert, I highly recommend these.